 - An Emergency Kit

-Once you realize that you have a flat tire, stay calm.
-Find a safe and sturdy place to pull over while staying clear of busy roadways.
+Once you realize that you have a flat tire, stay calm!
+Find a safe place to pull over while staying clear of busy roadways.
 Depending on how deflated your tire is, your car may be rendered immobile.
 It is crucial that you ensure both you and your car is away from potential traffic that may not see you pulled over to avoid a fatal accident.

 Before you begin changing the flat, be sure to turn off your engine and apply the emergency brake.
 You should also place wheel wedges behind the wheels opposite of the side that’s being raised to keep your car from rolling.

-Next, remove the wheel cover/hubcap by using the flat end of the jack or lug wrench.
-Use the lug wrench to slightly loosen the lug nuts (counter clockwise).
-Do NOT remove them yet.
+Remove the wheel cover/hubcap by using the flat end of the jack or lug wrench.
+Use the lug wrench to slightly loosen the lug nuts counter clockwise.

-You can now use the lug wrench to remove the nuts, making sure to place them somewhere you won’t lose them.
+You can now use the lug wrench to remove the nuts you loosened.
+Make sure to place them somewhere you won’t lose them.
 Pull the tire towards you to remove it.

 Slowly lower your car to the ground.
 Remove the jack and tighten the lug nuts as much as possible.
 Use your fingers to test how tight they are.
 If you find that you are able to move one with your fingers alone, re-tighten the lug nut with your lug wrench.